ofavrel/Houdini_Notes/README.md

 ##### Convex Decomposition
 -_Since H17 we can use the **Convex Decomposition** Node.
 Only one slider is needed to configure the **Concavity tolerance**.
 You can Also use a piece Attribute to do this operation per piece (After a voronoi Fracture for exemple.
 This node is very fast and will only operate on Geo or pieces that are not already Convex._

+### Attribute Promote
+-_Since H17 the **Attribute Promote** node got a Piece Attribute Param.
+This let's you do promotion per pieces so that you can avoid looping over each pieces when doing promotion._

+### Measure
+_-The **Measure Sop** got a lot of new options since H17.5.
+You can now do Measure per piece calculation (ex: Compare the volume of each Chunk in a fracture)